Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

-When the object is not coupled with the radiation field, it is found that $T/R\approx 1.0$ (i.e., half of the wave packet is transmitted and half of it is reflected.) if its internal oscillator is initially in the ground state (FIG. \ref{diss} (a)), while $T/R\approx 2.2$ if the oscillator is initially in the first excited state (FIG. \ref{diss} (b)).
+When the object is not coupled with the radiation field, it is found that $T/R\approx 1.0$ (i.e., half of the wave packet is transmitted and half of it is reflected) if its oscillator is initially in the ground state (Fugure 1 (a)), while $T/R\approx 2.2$ if the oscillator is initially in the first excited state (Figure 1 (b)).
 Here $\omega t' =11\times 10^9$ is chosen.
-This shows that the transmission probability of the object with the excited internal oscillator is around twice larger than that of the object whose oscillator is initially in the ground state.
+This shows that the transmission probability of the object with the excited oscillator is around twice larger than that of the object whose oscillator is initially in the ground state.
 It is because the wave packet is populated around $x =0$ when the oscillator is in the ground state and it feels $V = (V_1 +V_2)\delta (X)$ which is generally a higher potential barrier than that at $x \not= 0$.
-This occurs when the width of the barrier is narrower than the oscillator amplitude of the excited states $x_{a,n}$ with $n>0$.
+This occurs when the barrier width is narrower than the width of the ground state wave-function of the oscillator.
+Because the barrier here is a delta function of infinitesimal width, it always occurs in this model.